 What Happens After a 5150 Hold Ends?

-If doctors determine the patient is not a danger to themselves or others and does not suffer from a grave disability, the patient will be released at the end of the 72 hours.
-Sometimes patients are released even earlier after evaluation.
+If doctors determine the patient is not a danger to themselves or others and does not suffer from a grave disability, the patient will be released after 72 hours.
+Sometimes, patients are released even earlier after evaluation.

 There are additional outcomes that can follow the 5150 hold: